waymarkedtrails/waymarked-trails-site/django/helppages/hiking_about.en.rst

 .. _`Via Francigena`: /route/Via%20Francigena,%20Swiss%20part
 .. _`Via Romea Francigena`: /route/Via%20Romea%20Francigena

-.. subpage:: rendering/osmc_symbol osmc:symbol Tag
+.. subpage:: rendering/osmc_symbol osmc:symbol tag

 The osmc:symbol tag provides a way to describe in a machine-readable way route symbols in simple geometric shapes like they are found in some European countries (and especially in Germany).
 The hiking map only supports a subset of what is described on the Wiki page.
 In order to be rendered on the map, the tag must have the following format: